Why people can't stop using the iPhone. And what should be done about it.

 Google messaging app, really, although the most successful one yet so we're not really sure what google, which is an advertising company, is going to do with rcs.
 As they continue to develop it, if they have plans to monetize it at all, we don't know that so to apple.
 It's like well, hey, hey!
 If it's just another google messaging service, we already built the better mousetrap imessage.
 So here's my take and it's a pretty simple one really, even though there's gon na be this pressure of blue bubbles versus green bubbles, that's not anything we can control, but apple should add rcs support to imessage, there's just no downside at all right now now.

+Currently, you know the way apple moves so slow to adopt new things until absolutely positively sure about it.
+There's almost no chance that they actually do this, but they totally should and look it's not a perfect solution at all, because there is none.
+You know.
+Rcs doesn't cover every single little feature of imessage.
 It doesn't have an emoji there's, no support for the apps and games that they've built into imessage and apple pay payments, and there's only end-to-end encryption right now on one-to-one chats, not for group messages.
 But it is a ton of the most basic most important ones: the read receipts, the larger file sizes, the reactions, the quick, oh group messages would be dramatically better.
 You could actually leave a group chat or add new people to it if it just had rcs support.
 Everyone could have all these things working and, most importantly of all, especially for apple.

 It supports end-to-end encryption for direct messages and for a company that swears up and down that they care about your privacy and your security.
 You think it would be the easiest decision in the world to stop sending iphone users messages over an old, unsafe, unencrypted sms standard and just support the one that's new, that is more secure, but given what we know about these companies every day that apple doesn't add, Rcs support to imessage they're, sending a subtle hint, a subtle message that they value that lock in just a little bit.
 More so look the colors of the bubbles at this point have become a bit of a meme.
 It's a little overly played out.